christopher-reed/UCLA-New-Mexico/data/README.md

-indigenous_land | A zipped shapefile and supporting files of federally recognized indigenous land in the United States san_juan_county | A zipped shapefile and supporting files of the border of San Juan County, New Mexico NMOC_GISData | A zipped geodatabse containing the NMOCD well information (downloaded April 2020)
+indigenous_land | A zipped shapefile and supporting files of federally recognized indigenous land in the United States san_juan_county | A zipped shapefile and supporting files of the border of San Juan County, New Mexico NMOC_GISData | A zipped geodatabse containing the NMOCD well information (downloaded April 2020) AQBP-LatLong-20-05-12.csv | A CSV containing information about all permitted facilities in New Mexico published by the NMED (downloaded May 2020)
 ## Column Names / Descriptions

 Column Name | Description